MellowPhi/HyperSkill-Projects/README.md

-# hyperprojects
+# Just a list of HyperSkill projects

-Just a list of simple projects in Python
+Projects in Python

 1) zookeeper
 2) simplechatbot